Careers360 Logo

 Limits And Derivatives Class 11th Notes - Free NCERT Class 11 Maths Chapter 13 notes - Download PDF

 Class 11 Math chapter 13 notes are regarding Limits and their derivatives.
-In chapter 13 we will be going through the Limits and derivations concepts in Limits and Derivatives Class 11 notes.
-This Class 11 Maths chapter 13 notes contains the following topics: Limits, representation, left-hand limits, right-hand limits, algebra of limits, algebra of polynomials and rational functions, trigonometric functions theorem, standard limit formulas of limits, Derivatives, representation, algebra of derivatives, algebra of polynomials, standard derivative formulas.
+In our daily lives, we see the motion of vehicles, speedometers, and changing temperatures, which involve changing quantities.
+These changes are studied using limits and derivatives.
+So, what is a limit?
+A limit helps us understand the behavior of a function as it approaches a particular value.
+A derivative tells us the rate of change of a function.
+For example, speed is the derivative of distance with respect to time.
+Derivatives are based on limits.
+They form the foundation of calculus and are also used in physics.
+NCERT Class 11 Maths Chapter 13 contains the following topics: Limits, representation, left-hand limits, right-hand limits, algebra of limits, algebra of polynomials and rational functions, trigonometric functions theorem, standard limit formulas of limits, Derivatives, representation, algebra of derivatives, algebra of polynomials, standard derivative formulas.

 NCERT CLASS 11 CHAPTER 13 NOTES

-If y=f(x) be a function where x=a, then it cannot take exact values but closure to a then limits is used to obtain a unique number when x tends to a or some value that is definite.
+If y=f(x) is a function where x=a, then it cannot take exact values, but closure to a, then limits are used to obtain a unique number when x tends to a or some value that is definite.

 Left-Hand Limit: